 Some argue that 1.5°C a risk to food security or too expensive or not feasible.
 Science had proved the 2°C is unsafe and 1.5°C is more advantageous than 2°C.

 Whatever your position and wherever you were living just put yourself in the shoes of vulnerable people.
-You can help the world by advocating for keeping the raise, raising awareness on the topic of climate change, and pushing for political cooperation.
+You can help the world by raising awareness on environmental issues, and pushing for political cooperation.